lucianafalcon/Voice_Signal_Characterization/README.md

 # 🎙️ Voice Signal Analysis / Análisis de Señal de Voz

-🇬🇧 This repository contains a signal processing project focused on the spectral and temporal analysis of human voice using Python.
+This repository contains a signal processing project focused on the spectral and temporal analysis of human voice using Python.
-📄 The full technical report is written in Spanish and available as a PDF file.

----

 ## 📁 Repository Structure